-An asterisk indicates that number is too small to report without violating students' privacy.
+An asterisk "" indicates that number is too small to report without violating students' privacy.
 A minimum of 10 students is required for a reportable sample size

-Measure sure Description Standard(s) System Average Performance MTCC Performance A. S Progress of Basic Skills Students Includes all adult literacy students. % of students whose progress is based on: 1. progressing within level 2. completing the level entered or a predetermined goal, and 3. completing the level entered and advancing to a higher level 75% Composite Score 79% 81% m m Passing Rates for Licensure and Certification for First-Time Test Takers Examines the % of first time test-takers from community colleges passing an examination required for NC licensure or certification prior to practicing the profession.
-Licensure: examination required by state statute for an individual to work in that occupation Certification: generally voluntary but may be required by employers or an outside accrediting agency.
-Purely voluntary examinations are not reported.
-80% Aggregate Passing Rate 70% Single Exam Pass Rate 86% Aggregate BLET 90 % Cosmetology: Apprentice 97% Cosmet Tchr 79% Manicurist 94% Esthetics 94% EMT-P 89% Pract Nurs 96% ADN RLS, Sales 66% 92% Aggregate BLET 89% Cosmetology: Apprentice 91% Cosmet 7chr Manicurist Esthetics 100% EMT 88% EMT-P Pract Nurs 95% ADN (FNC) RLS, Sales ن ت Goal Completion for Completers Reports proportion of graduates of certificate, diploma, and degree programs who report that their primary goal in attending has been met.
-95% %66 100% D. 1 Employment of Graduates The proportion of identified community college completers who are employed within one year of last attendance.
-95% (adjusted) 99.47% 100% ਜ਼ 1 0 8 Performance of College Transfer Students Purpose of this measure is to compare the performance of community college associate degree students (Associate in Arts, Associate in Science, and Associate in Fine Arts) who transfer to public NC universities with students native to the four-year institutions.
-85.9% w/ GPA >=2.0 after two semesters 85.1% Total 83.6% w/ 24 hr + 88.5% Soc Deg 82.4% Total 91.7% w/ 24 hr + w/ Assoc Degree F. I Passing Rates in Developmental Courses The percent of students who complete developmental English, mathematics, or reading courses with a grade of "C" or better.
-70% Total 80% Total 83% English 79% Math 80% Reading 94% Total 98% English 91% Math 100% Reading
+Mea Measure Description Standard(s) System Average MTCC Performance Performance Progress of Basic Skills Students Includes all adult literacy students. % of students whose progress is based on: 1. progressing within level 2. completing the level entered or a predetermined goal, and 3. completing the level entered and advancing to a higher level 75% Composite Score 81% %5L B.] Passing Rates for Licensure and Examines the % of first time test-takers from community colleges passing an examination required for NC licensure or certification prior to practicing the profession.
+80% Aggregate Passing Rate 70% Single Exam Pass Rate 86% Aggregate 81% Aggregate , .
+First-Time Test Licensure: examination required by state statute for an individual to work in that occupation) BLET 93 % Cosmetology: BLET 6(%09 Lakers Certification: generally voluntary but may be required by employers or an outside accrediting agency.
+Apprentice (1) Cosmet (1) Apprentice (1 Cosmet (1 33 Purely voluntary examinations are not reported.
+Cosmet Tchr (1) Manicurist (1) Cosmet Tchr (E.E etics etics ΞΞ EMT 84% FMT-1 74% EMT 78 % % % 27 1 Pract Nurs 94% Pract Nurs 96 %96 Sales · Goal Completion for Completers Reports proportion of graduates of certificate, diploma, and degree programs who report that their primary goal in attending has been met.
+95% %66 100% D. (Employment of Graduates The proportion of identified community college completers who are employed within one year of last attendance.
+95% (adjusted) %85'66 100% E.] Performance of Purpose of this measure is to compare the performance of community college 87.1% w/ GPA >=2.0 after 85.5% Total 85.2% Total Conege 1 ransier Students in Fine Arts) who transfer to public NC universities with students native to the four-year institutions.
+83.3% w/ 24 hr + 89.4% Assoc Deg 83.3% w/ 24 hr + w/ Assoc Degree .
+0 Г Passing Rates in Developmental The percent of students who complete developmental English, mathematics, or reading courses with a grade of "C" or better.
+70% Total 81% Total 99% Total Courses 85% English 77% Math 99% English 99% Math 86% Reading 94% Reading